 In the classical way of thinking about friction and drag, one converts by one means or another the ongoing face and structure of the vehicle into a equivalent 'flat plate', of some number of square feet and square inches, and then calculates using commonly known mathematical formulas, the Coefficient of Drag, Cd.

-Road-going production motorcycles generally have lousy CD, compared to any modern car.
-Thus, a motorcycle uses a fair amount of horsepower to maintain any speed, let alone accelerate or get to high speeds.
+Road-going production motorcycles generally have a quite poor Cd compared to any modern car.
+A motorcycle uses a fair amount of horsepower to maintain any speed, let alone accelerate or get to high speeds.
 Using horsepower means using fuel.
-Increasing engine efficiency in its burning of fuel has a VERY SMALL effect, compared to Cd.
-A large bike getting perhaps 38 to 44 mpg in steady riding at perhaps 60-75 mph, might gain as much as 5 mpg more by going from carburetion to fuel injection, with a few other changes ....and maybe a few more mpg if the rear drive ratio was flatter (allowing the engine to turn more slowly).
+Increasing engine efficiency in its burning of fuel has a very small effect, compared to Cd.
+A large bike getting perhaps 38 to 44 mpg in steady riding at perhaps 60-75 mph, might gain as much as 5 mpg more by going from carburetion to fuel injection, with a few other changes ....and maybe a few more mpg if the rear drive ratio was flatter, allowing the engine to turn more slowly.

-All road-going vehicles have TIRE friction with the road that produces heat.
+All road-going vehicles have tire friction with the road that produces heat.
 That friction is needed, but it is a user of horsepower.
 It could be thought of as power that the engine produces that ends up as heat from the tire friction (from contact, squirming, shape change, etc.) that is transmitted into the road surface ....and into heating the tire itself.
-There are other ways of thinking about this sort of thing ....such as the air resistance of the tire/wheel combination to-the-surface, effects of the wheel spokes, and many many other small things ....all of which tend to add up.
+There are other ways of thinking about this sort of thing ....such as the air resistance of the tire/wheel combination to-the-surface (including the rolling air wedge), effects of the wheel spokes, and many many other small things ....all of which tend to add up.
 These effects also use horsepower in maintaining any given speed.

 So, what is typical fuel mileage for an Airhead, in fact, what's typical for most motorcycles?